ACI Global Home Middle East Region Portal Western Europe Region Portal

 DOI:

-To support ACI’s expanding focus on advancing the concrete industry, ACI Foundation hosts Technology Forums, innovation-focused educational and networking events featuring presentations by researchers.
-This article is the first of three articles that summarize the presentations made at the 2024 Technology Forum.
+To support ACI’s expanding focus on advancing the concrete industry, the ACI Foundation hosted a Technology Forum, an innovation-focused educational and networking events featuring presentations by researchers.
+This article is the last of three articles that summarize the presentations made at the 2024 Technology Forum.

 Results Per Page 5 10 15 20 25 50 100